Near-One/rainbow-bridge/README.md

 Above steps are ways to run a local bridge and development workflows you need if make any changes to rainbow-bridge-cli.
 If you want to update any of solidity or rust contracts, they're not in this repo now and workflow is as following.

 - Install dependencies, doing `index.js clean`, `prepare`, `start near-node` `start ganache`
-- If you want to modify solidity contracts, cd to `environment/node_modules/rainbow-bridge-sol`, doing changes there and run `../build_all.sh` to recompile solidity contracts.
+- If you want to modify solidity contracts, cd to `node_modules/rainbow-bridge-sol`, doing changes there and run `../build_all.sh` to recompile solidity contracts.
-- If you want to modify rust contracts, cd to `environment/node_modules/ranbow-bridge-rs`, doing changes there and run `./build_all.sh` to recompile rust contracts.
+- If you want to modify rust contracts, cd to `node_modules/ranbow-bridge-rs`, doing changes there and run `./build_all.sh` to recompile rust contracts.
+- If you want to modify rainbow bridge lib,, cd to `node_modules/rainbow-bridge-lib`, doing changes there and CLI will depends on the updated `rainbow-bridge-lib`
 - Follow instructions above to init eth contracts and near contracts, start services and start testing with bridge
 - After you're done with solidity contract updates, doing the same update and create a pull request in https://github.com/near/rainbow-bridge-sol.
 After you're done with rust contract updates, create PR in https://github.com/near/rainbow-bridge-rs.
+After you're done with rainbow bridge lib updates, create PR in https://github.com/near/rainbow-bridge-lib.
-- After PR merged in contract repos, we will periodically publish them as new version of npm packages.
-And rainbow-bridge-cli will adopt new version of contracts.
+- After PR merged in contract repos and rainbow-bridge-lib repo, we will periodically publish them as new version of npm packages.
+And rainbow-bridge-cli will adopt new version of them.

 # Docker: